 Pricing is arbitrary

 Pricing isn’t easy and, when pricing services, there’s no single formula that works every time.
 Pricing is arbitrary – you set your price and people either pay and become clients or don’t.
-A lot of this has to do with your skill at communicating your value (one of the three essential skills to growing your business).
+A lot of this has to do with your skill at communicating your value.

 You’ve likely had the experience of wondering why on earth something is so expensive and why someone would pay that price – the same applies to your beautiful business.
 It’s your decision how much you charge, so stop taking direction from random outside influences.